ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 <a name="non-players">Non-players</a>
 -------------------------------------

-For the past decade, I have been trying so hard to restrain myself to comment on a topic, the *orators*.
+There are what I call the *orators*.
 During the past decade, I have seen an influx of conferences, seminars, and symposia about «Technology», «Trends», etc. What’s egregious is that the main people talking about those topics know nothing about those things.
 I somehow always find myself in uncomfortable situations wherein I